geometalab/osmaxx/docs/development/development.md

 ## Releasing

-There is no special magic, just push new images.
+Update the version, and release new docker images.

-If a version bump should be made, update the file in [`osmaxx/pyproject.toml`](../../osmaxx/pyproject.toml).
+Version bumps should be made in the pyproject file at [`osmaxx/pyproject.toml`](../../osmaxx/pyproject.toml).

-FIXME: Make example here.
+FIXME: Create a release script, and/or automate the process.

 ## Update database schema